 21. Bring Your Pet Day

-Hold weekly, monthly, or quarterly “bring your pet day” at work, or allow employees to have their furry loved ones around every day.
+Hold weekly, monthly, or quarterly “bring your pet day” at work or allow employees to bring their furry loved ones to work every day.

 Bringing pets to work can help improve employee engagement by creating a more positive environment and helping people feel more connected with their coworkers and the company they work for.
 For example, 8 out of 10 respondents in a survey expressed that working with a pet was positive.